eddie-knight/osps-assessments/guidance/getting-started.md

 ### You are evaluating the security posture of a project with a published security assessment

 You, the consumer of this hard work, need to understand how best to benefit from a security assessment.
 The section on consuming assessments is exactly what you need.
 It may also be useful to read the following section on Security Assessments and Audits, to understand the difference and why you should expect to see relatively few CVEs raised after a security assessment versus a security audit.

+## If you're still not ready to get started

+As with many things in security there is often not one “correct answer”, despite there being infinite wrong answers.
+If you would like to ask questions or help improve this guidance, please don't hesitate to engage through the designated [community channels](./CONTRIBUTING.md).